 In the end they’ll do it more quickly and efficiently.
 But, even better, you’ll have the confidence of knowing that it was done right – no hiccups or hold ups.

-Once you’ve decided to engage a professional, who should you choose – a solicitor or a conveyancer?
-Both can do the job, but depending on the process, and your needs, one might be better suited than the other.
+Once you’ve decided to engage a professional, who should you choose?
+Whilst a solicitor and conveyancer can both do the job, depending on the process, and your needs, one might be better suited than the other.

 Of course, you don’t always have a choice.
 In the ACT and Queensland, you must use a solicitor for all property transactions, including the purchase of your home.
 While you’ll find specialised conveyancing companies in those states, these will be solicitors who have chosen to focus on conveyancing as their specialty.